chucklever/i-d-othername-spec/draft-cel-nfsv4-othername-spec.md

 # IANA Considerations

 {:aside}
-> Insert request for allocation of a SubjectAltName : otherName object identifier
+> Insert request for allocations of a SubjectAltName : otherName object identifiers

 --- back